zengzhi2015/SS_TC_BS/README.md

-# A universal framework for fusing temporal consistency and semantic information for background segmentation

-*-by Zhi Zeng, Liuyin Wang, Fulei Ma, Zheng Li, and Mengqi Xie*

-This folder contains all details for reproducing our experimental results in our paper.
-More details regarding our work will be added when the paper is accepted.
+# Probability-based Framework to Fuse Temporal Consistency and Semantic Information for Background Segmentation

+This is a legacy version used to reproduce part of the experiment in the work.
+Other codes of this work are temporarily privatized.
+These codes and other experimental results will be published along with the article.

 Reproducing the result of our project consists of the following steps: (Note that you may install the jupyter notebook and tensorflow 1.12 to run the semantic model-related calculations.
 To evaluate the top model, we suggest to use the Clion IDE under the Linux environment.
 Also, one has to install opencv 3.x or 4.x in advance.)